aklump/web_package/docs/source/php-scripts.md

 ## Quick Start

+* The working directory is the directory containing _.web_package_.
 * Files should be namespaced to `AKlump\WebPackage`.
 * If you want to stop the build, throw an instance of _\AKlump\WebPackage\BuildFailException_.
 * To indicate a hook failure, but continue the build, throw an instance of _\AKlump\WebPackage\HookException_.